 - 90g casings (use mutton cases when making mutton droewors)

-- First prepare the coriander by scorching the seeds in a frying pan until they turn light brown.
-Grind them with a pestle and mortar.
+First, prepare the coriander by scorching the seeds in a frying pan until they turn light brown.
+Next, grind them with a pestle and mortar.
 Pass the crushed seeds through a sieve to remove all the husks.
 Crush 15ml of whole coriander to obtain 5ml ground coriander.

-- Cut the beef or mutton and sheep’s tail fat into 50mm cubes and combine with the remaining ingredients.
+Cut the beef, mutton, and sheep’s tail fat into 50mm cubes and combine with the remaining ingredients.

-- Dry in a cool, draughty place for 24 hours, then flatten to expel the air.
-Leave hanging until the sausages are completely dried
+Dry in a cool, draughty place for 24 hours, then flatten to expel the air.
+Leave hanging until the sausages are entirely dried

-If you made this recipe and you like it, please share it on our Facebook Page.
+If you made this recipe and like it, please share it on our Facebook page.